EV Charging Industry Protocols and Standards

 • Smart charging

-• Sending remote commands, such as reservation commands
+• Sending remote commands, for actions such as reservations

 • Providing charge detail records (CDRs) for billing purposes